 Home appraisal FAQs

-What happens during an appraisal?
+What happens during a house appraisal?

 During an appraisal, a home appraiser looks at factors that affect the property's value.
 They look at the construction, any recent upgrades or repairs, and other factors like the location and size of the property.
 Then, they put together an official appraisal report detailing the home's value.